cirens-utd/turtlebot_controller/src/agent_control/readme.md

 - -m --loop_max (Default: 1) # number of loops the laser will make before error
 - -b --neighbor_avoid (Default: True) # Avoid neighbors using position
 - -f --formation (Deafult: Not valid path) # path to formation yaml.
 Example in src/agent_control/config/agent_setup/agent_setup.yaml
+### Launch File
+ros2 launch agent_control lf_formation.launch.py sim_mode:=True
+Args:
+- sim_mode (Default: False) # Used to run in simulation mode

 # Special Notes
 This is a cpp package that also includes python.
 This has an added step of adding the python packages in the CMakeLists.txt file.
+Also, the nodes will be called by the python script name and not the name seutp in the setup.py file